Charlotte McDonnell: YouTube career

 After setting up the YouTube channel, charlieissocoollike on 3 April 2007, McDonnell started posting video blogs (or vlogs) to a small audience.
 She first came to prominence when her video titled How To Get Featured on YouTube became popular after it was featured on YouTube's UK homepage.
 Her audience jumped from just under 150 subscribers to over 4,000 in two days.
 She created her YouTube channel as a form of procrastination while revising for her GCSE.

 In January 2008, in celebration of gaining 25,000 subscribers, McDonnell asked for 25 challenge suggestions from subscribers, which sparked her series of Challenge Charlie videos.
 She completed all of these challenges by March 2013, one of which was suggested by TV presenter Phillip Schofield and his daughter Molly, challenging McDonnell to perform the dance that accompanies the song "Hoedown Throwdown" from Hannah Montana: The Movie.

 McDonnell surpassed 100,000 subscribers in 2008, one million in June 2011—the first in the United Kingdom to do so—and two million subscribers in May 2013.
 Most of McDonnell's videos end with an outro by Stephen Fry.
 By early 2013, McDonnell was earning more money from her job than her parents.
 In 2014, McDonnell's YouTube Channel was listed on New Media Rockstars Top 100 Channels, ranked at #63.

 Around 2013, McDonnell began to feel "burned out" from content creation and realised she "felt much happier not being on camera".
 She moved to Toronto, Canada, in 2017, and began working with the production company New Form.
 In March 2019, McDonnell announced on Twitter that she had quit YouTube to focus on screenwriting.
-She currently streams on Twitch.
+She currently streams on Twitch with the account name coollike.

 In January 2023, McDonnell posted a YouTube video in which she discussed her life and for the first time publicly, announced "I'm a transgender woman, [and] my pronouns are she/they".
 Coinciding with this video's release, all of her pre-transition videos were privated.